ZhetaoLee/bookstore/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The project uses TypeScript and Server Sider Rendering (SSR).
+The public domain is https://zhetao-bookstore.s3.amazonaws.com/index.html

-## Available Scripts
+## Run Locally

 In the project directory, you can run: